‘Sister Wives’ Loosely Blamed For Polygamy Rates Spike, All-Time High Acceptance Rates Of US Plural Marriage

 Researchers learned that, over time, Americans are leaning more towards the left on issues, despite the majority of them identifying as conservative.
 A number of causes are implicated — with two standing out the most: generational changes and social tolerance.

 In the categories of birth control and divorce, the trend remains high and has held relatively consistent.
-American acceptance rates of the death penalty are split and there remains a gradual positive trend of tolerance for the LGBTQ community.
+American acceptance rates of the death penalty are split, and there remains a gradual positive trend of tolerance for the LGBTQ community.
 However, the rise in views towards polygamy is striking.
 Seventeen percent of respondents accept multiple marriages.
 The rise represents the highest since 2003 and is an all-time high.

 Americans have an insatiable appetite for television.
 As a consequence, a boost in polygamy as morally tolerable may have its roots in Sister Wives.
-Gallup expert, Andrew Dugan, says the TLC show began featuring polygamous couples and there may be a correlation with the shift more to the left.
+Gallup expert, Andrew Dugan, says the TLC show began featuring polygamous couples, and there may be a correlation with the shift more to the left.

-Sister Wives premiered in 2010 to critical reception as many wondered by the patriarch of the polygamist family, Kody Brown exposed his loved ones to criminal prosecution; polygamy is illegal in all 50 states.
+Sister Wives premiered in 2010 to critical reception as many wondered by the patriarch of the polygamist family, Kody Brown, exposed his loved ones to criminal prosecution; polygamy is illegal in all 50 states.
 The family belongs to the Apostolic United Brethren (or AUB), a Mormon fundamentalist endowment house.

 The Church of Jesus Christ of Latter-day Saints (LDS Church) split from polygamy decades ago and bans the practice.
 However, the AUB is the only fundamentalist Mormon group that recognizes the “Church.”